-When I say anti-social behaviour, I don't mean hanging on street corners, causing havoc, I mean the really important stuff: Time, time with friends and family.
-I'm sure many of us can recall a time we had a family meal and at some point grabbed our phone to check for social media notifications, a work email, and lose time scrolling, when we should be spending that time in whole in person with our loved ones.
+When I say anti-social behaviour, I don't mean hanging on street corners, causing havoc, I mean the really important stuff; time, time with friends and family.
+I'm sure many of us can recall a time we had a family meal and at some point grabbed our phone to check for social media notifications, a work email, and lost time scrolling, when we should be spending that time fully engaging with our loved ones.

-This one I personally feel, is one of saddest effects of too much screen time for adults.
+This one, I personally feel, is one of saddest effects of too much screen time for adults.
 Don't look back and regret!
 If I could go back in time, I'd put my phone away every time I visited my mum, as that's time I no longer get with her, I can't get that back.
-I don't want to lose time to a screen to anyone else.
+I don't want to lose time with anyone else to a screen.

-10. Screen time could change the shape of your brains cortex
+10. Screen time could change shape of your brains cortex

 The Cortex is the region responsible for processing information from our five senses.